Again a yoga instructor reminding me. Again a chance to surrender. Surrender to the moment and to what is right here, right now.

 I realize that I can practice surrendering to the smaller things as well.
 Specifically to this moment – to what is right here, right now.
 It may be the pop of a grape in my mouth, or my feet on the ground (in my beloved red high-top sneakers).
 It may be the sunshine or the sound of leave blowers.

-I can surrender to my husband leaving for Europe (again) in a couple of hours, and my daughter coming home from college in a couple weeks.
+I can surrender to my partner leaving for Europe (again) in a couple of hours, and my child coming home from college in a couple weeks.
 To the long list of work tasks I need to catch up on, even though it’s Sunday, and the food shopping, and the laundry.

 I can surrender to the joy in this moment – in any moment – that I can find.
 To the laughter and colorful leaves blowing on the trees (and on the ground).
 To the cup of tea in my hand, the beat of my heart, the sound of my breath moving in and out of my body as I sit to meditate.